hyperstack-org/hyperstack/docs/installation/upgrading.md

 + Follow these instructions: https://github.com/hyperstack-org/hyperstack/tree/edge/install
 + See the template for an understanding of the installation steps: https://github.com/hyperstack-org/hyperstack/blob/edge/install/rails-webpacker.rb

-**If you aee not upgrading an existing Hyoperloop application you do not need to follow the rest of these instructions.**
+**If you are not upgrading an existing Hyoperloop application, you do not need to follow the rest of these instructions.**

 ## Hyperstack gem